Miltos-90/Adaptive_Simulated_Annealing/README.md

        unsigned numberCostSamples           = 30);
 ```

-The meaning of each parameter, and set of reasonable values, can be found in the references provided in the beginning.
+The meaning of each parameter, and set of reasonable values can be found in the references provided in the beginning.
-Full documentation for the entire code can be easily generated. (every function in the header files is commented using Doxygen)